Skip to content

 “Only be careful, and watch yourselves closely so that you do not forget the things your eyes have seen or let them fade from your heart as long as you live.
 Teach them to your children and to their children after them.”
 Deuteronomy 4:9

 But what does all of this have to do with making sure that our grandkids to church?
 Not much.
-Our kids are grown and it’s Biblical for them to leave and cleave.
+Once our kids are grown, it’s Biblical for them to leave and cleave.
 They’ve built a new family unit.
 It may not always be the picture we envision, but it’s not our picture to paint.
 It’s theirs.

 Therefore a man leaves his father and his mother, and cleave unto his wife: and they shall be one flesh.
 Genesis 2:24